-There will be tutors in all labs and available on W and Th 7-9 to assist with problems you encounter.
+There will be tutors in all labs and available on TBA evenings to assist with problems you encounter.
 The tutors' job is to help you understand what you need to do, *not* to do your work for you.
 Please don't ask them to write your programs; ask them about things you don't understand, or what you should do to figure out your bugs.

 There will be two mid-terms, a final, and a number of quizzes.
 The final will count as much as both mid-terms together; the quizzes will comprise the remainder of the exam portion of the grade.
-Quizzes will be the last class of the week, with some exceptions; they will be brief.
+Quizzes will be every Friday, with some exceptions; they will be brief.
 All exams will test the skills you have learned through accomplishing the labs.
 To pass the course, you must pass at least two of the three exams (to pass the exams you must understand how to program in Java; learning to program is challenging, and programming can only be learned through practicing -- it cannot be done through rote memorization).

 There will be 4 or 5 Ruby and 8-10 Java programming assignments; most programming will be done in pairs.
 Later labs will be larger, require more work, and count for more.
 Some labs will be started and perhaps completed during class time.
 Others may be done either during lab or out of them (the labs are open 24/7, and if you wish you may work on your own machine).
 But, whenever you do the labs, you must demonstrate them during lab (or sometimes in class if there is time).